rapidpro/chpro-microsite/docs/local_install.md

 ### Copy the local settings and modify as needed

-`cp rapidpro_for_health/settings/local.py.example rapidpro_for_health/settings/local.py`
+`cp rh/settings/local.py.example rh/settings/local.py`

 ## Build the static files

 ### Requirements

-This step requires you have installed NodeJS and NPM.
+This step requires you have installed NodeJS and yarn.
 Any new version should work, but the code has been tested with:

  * Node: 9.4.0
  * NPM: 5.6.0
+ * yarn: 1.4.0

 ## Compiling

+Install the dependencies from the project's root:

+`yarn`

-Go to the client directory and install the dependencies:
+This will install the dependencies and compile the staticfiles.

-`cd rapidpro_for_health/client/; npm install`

-Compile the staticfiles:

-`parcel watch all.js`
+To manually compile afterwards use:

+`yarn build`

+or:

+`yarn watch`

 This will watch the files in the client directory and recompile them if there are changes.
-The entrypoint is `all.js`.
+The entrypoint is `rh/client/all.js`.

 ## Create a database.

-The default settings use postgresql and use the db name `rapidpro_for_health` through a local connection (without username or password)
+The default settings use postgresql and use the db name `rh` through a local connection (without username or password)

 ### Run the migrations